rishirajreddy/social_media_api/README.md

 ```markdown
 npm test
 ```
-You can find the ExcelSheet in the repo for the mentioned test-cases.
+You can find the <a href="https://github.com/rishirajreddy/social_media_api/blob/main/TestCases_Sheet.xlsx">ExcelSheet </a> in the repo for the mentioned test-cases.

 <p>It will test the <b>routes.test.js</b> file </p>